Quantum $L_\infty$ Algebras and the Homological Perturbation Lemma: Related works

 \subsection{Acknowledgments}

 The research of M.D. and B.J. was supported by grant GAČR P201/12/G028.
 B.J. wants to thank MPIM in Bonn for hospitality.
-J.P. was supported by NCCR SwissMAP of the Swiss National Science Foundation and had also benefited from a support by the project SVV-260089 of the Charles University.
+J.P. was supported by NCCR SwissMAP of the Swiss National Science Foundation and had also benefited from support by the project SVV-260089 of the Charles University.
+We would like to thank the anonymous reviewer, for suggestions that streamlined the paper considerably, and also for explaining to us what is now Remark~\ref{RKss}.
 B.J. thanks Martin Markl and Owen Gwilliam for discussions.
 J.P would like to thank Florian Naef and Pavol Ševera for numerous discussions and Pavel Mnev for useful pointers.
+Finally, we would like to thank Lada Peksová for her useful comments on an earlier draft of this paper.